nodeschool/amsterdam/presentations/nodejs-interactive/markdown/workshoppers.md

 ## Workshop format

-<p class="fragment">We use self guided tutorials, or <strong>workshoppers</strong>, as lesson modules.
+<p class="fragment">We use self-guided tutorials, or <strong>workshoppers</strong>, as lesson modules.
 You can do them on your own, but we encourage you to work together.</p>

-## Today's special

--
+Note:
+- `no text` How do we organize our workshops?
+- `text` We use an open source curriculum based on workshoppers, or self-guided lesson modules
+- You can do them on your own (you don't actually need to attend a workshop to do one) and most work offline.

 ## Selecting a workshopper

-<p class="fragment"><strong>Core</strong> workshoppers focus on essential skills for working with Node.js.
-If you&rsquo;re new to JavaScript and Node.js, pick these.</p>
+<p class="fragment"><strong>Core</strong> workshoppers are focussed on essential skills for working with Node.js.</p>
-<p class="fragment"><strong>Electives</strong> deal with more advanced topics.
-Pick one of these if you already have some experience.</p>
+<p class="fragment"><strong>Electives</strong> deal with more advanced topics and are more challenging to do.</p>

-## Core workshoppers

-If you want to learn some basic programming skills using JavaScript and Node.js, we recommend you start with one of these workshoppers:
+<p class="fragment"><a href="http://nodeschool.io/#workshoppers">http://nodeschool.io/#workshoppers</a></p>

+Note:
+- 2 types/categories of workshoppers
+- We recommend *Core* to people new to JavaScript and Node.js
+- We recommend *Electives* to people that are more experienced and up for a challenge.
+- For most of the topics at Node Interactive a workshopper is available.
+If you're interested in the complete list, visit the website.

+## How to get started

-<pre><code>$ npm install -g javascripting
+<pre><code>$ npm install -g learnyounode

+$ learnyounode

+$ learnyounode run program.js

+$ learnyounode verify program.js

-$ npm install -g learnyounode
+$ learnyounode print

-$ npm install -g how-to-npm

-$ npm install -g scope-chains-closures

-$ npm install -g git-it
 </code></pre>

-## Recommended electives

-If you want to challenge yourself by selecting an elective, we recommend the following workshoppers:

-<pre><code>$ npm install -g functional-javascript-workshop

-$ npm install -g async-you

-$ npm install -g promise-it-wont-hurt

-$ npm install -g lololodash

-$ npm install -g expressworks
-</code></pre>

-## 💀 electives

-If you want to challenge yourself even more, we challenge you with the following workshoppers:

-<pre><code>$ npm install -g bacon-love

-$ npm install -g esnext-generation

-$ npm install -g perfschool

-$ npm install -g goingnative
-</code></pre>

-For a list of all electives, visit:<br><a href="http://nodeschool.io/#workshopper-list">http://nodeschool.io/#workshopper-list</a>
+Note:
+- You will need to use a console
+- Use `node` and `npm` to install a module and run it.
+- Basic commands:
+  - Installing a workshopper
+  - Displaying the menu
+  - Test drive your code
+  - Verify your code
+  - Display the exercise again
+- We recommend node v6.0.2 and higher

+## This morning&rsquo;s specials

+<p class="fragment">`stream-adventures`: learn to compose streaming interfaces with `.pipe()`.</p>
+<p class="fragment">`bacon-love`: learn concepts of functional and reactive programming using Bacon.js.</p>

+Note:
+- Stream advantures is easy/intermediate
+- bacon-love is advanced